 8. Do we help with the business address issue?

 A. Yes.
 If you are not familiar with this nasty new requirement, the Copyright Office issued new regulations for DMCA agents in 2016.
-Registering parties [you] are now required also to list your business name, real street address [no PO boxes] and all properties covered by the agent in the online database maintained by the Copyright Office as well as on your sites and apps.
+Registering parties [you] are now required also to list your business name, real street address [no PO boxes] and all properties covered by the agent in the online database maintained by the Copyright Office as well as on your sites and apps if you want to take advantage of the DMCA safe harbor.
 This creates a small problem if you work from home or somewhere “sensitive.”

 The good news is you can petition the Copyright Office for the right to use a PO Box.
 We provide a petition form for our clients!
 The bad news is the petition has to be sent in by snail mail so it can take 30 days or so for it to be approved.
 We are in communication with the Copyright Office to see if there is some way for speeding this up.
 We’ll let you know.